clay-curry/clay-curry/README.md

 <br><br>

-Contrast between the graphical structure of a render-tree (how engines "compute") and module dependency tree (how developers "compute") in React. (image from [Understanding Your UI as a Tree](https://react.dev/learn/understanding-your-ui-as-a-tree))
+Contrast between the graphical structure of a render-tree (how engines "think") and module dependency tree (how developers "think") in React. (image from [Understanding Your UI as a Tree](https://react.dev/learn/understanding-your-ui-as-a-tree))

 <br><br>